haagahelia/mobilecourse/docs/DataPersistence/sqlite.md

 ```
 Because the database initialization is done in an other component, we need to launch the initial list update using the `useEffect` hook.

 You can also use Drizzle ORM (https://orm.drizzle.team/) or Knex.js query builder (https://knexjs.org/) with Expo SQLite.
+Read more about 3rd party library integrations in https://docs.expo.dev/versions/latest/sdk/sqlite/#third-party-library-integrations.

+The database can be encrypted using SQL Chipher extension (https://www.zetetic.net/sqlcipher/).

 ### Debugging SQLite database